kumaranant1/ArtExtract-Test-2026/README.md

 ```
 ### Task 1:
 ---
-In Task 1, I have used ResNet50 as a feature extractor and then made BiLSTM learn those extracted features, the final extracted hidden state is then used to do the classification for each task by using seperate Linear layers. (please refer [notebook](notebooks/task1-CRNN-WikiArt-Classification.ipynb) for explanation)
+As instructed in Task 1 to use a Convolutional-Recurrent Architecture, I have used ResNet50 as a feature extractor (after removing the final avg pool layer and fully connected layer) and then made BiLSTM learn those extracted features, the final extracted hidden state from BiLSTM is then used to do the classification for each task by using seperate Linear layers.
+Then I use Two Phase Training where I freeze the CNN layers of ResNet50 and let the BiLSTM + Head layers train itself in the first phase and, in the second phase I Un-freeze the CNN layers and fine-tune the whole network. (please refer [notebook](notebooks/task1-CRNN-WikiArt-Classification.ipynb) for explanation)

 To reproduce the results follow the below instructions:
 1. Download the WikiArt Dataset from [official repo](https://github.com/cs-chan/ArtGAN/blob/master/WikiArt%20Dataset/README.md) and extract the downloaded zip file to `data/wikiart` (it must contain all the images)